-Many gardeners have realised the huge advantage of having a water barrel/butt installed in their garden.
-An average house roof can produce 24,000 litres of water if the rain that falls on it is channeled into water butts so that it can be used on the garden.
-Rain water is far better for plants than tap water, and utilising this natural source of water can save you money if you are on a water metre.
+Many gardeners have realized the huge advantage of having a water barrel/butt installed in their garden.
+An average house roof can produce 24,000 liters of water if the rain that falls on it is channeled into water butts so that it can be used in the garden.
+Rainwater is far better for plants than tap water, and utilizing this natural source of water can save you money if you are on a water meter.
 It is really quite an easy job to install a water barrel/butt, and if you link two together you can store twice as much water because when one fills up it will overflow into the second barrel/butt.
-Even if you only have a small garden you can buy space saving water barrels/butts, often square shaped, that conveniently fit into corners.
+Even if you only have a small garden you can buy space-saving water barrels/butts, often square-shaped, that conveniently fit into corners.
 You can even buy wall mounted barrels/butts.

 What you will need

 Find an appropriate downpipe in a suitably convenient spot to install your water barrel/butt.
 Ensure the ground is level, and then place the water barrel/butt stand below it.
-Place the barrel/butt on top of the stand and then make sure that the watering can will fit underneath the tap.
+Place the barrel/butt on top of the stand and then make sure that the watering can fit underneath the tap.

 Attach the rain diverter to the downpipe on the cut section.